named-data/NFD/docs/INSTALL.rst

 - Any other recent version of Ubuntu not listed above
 - Fedora >= 34
 - Alpine >= 3.14
-- Any version of Raspberry Pi OS based on Debian 11 (bullseye) or later
+- Any version of Raspberry Pi OS based on Debian 12 (bookworm) or later
 - macOS >= 11
 - FreeBSD >= 12.2